While many often equate sustainability to environmentalism, sustainability also has a strong social responsibility component.

 SDSU also has facilities to support students, faculty and staff, including lactation rooms and gender neutral bathrooms.
 Lactation rooms give breastfeeding mothers a private space to pump milk.
 Gender neutral bathrooms provide a safe place for transgender, gender non-conforming, and people of any gender identity.
 For a list of locations, please see the sites highlighted above.

 The Center for Regional Sustainability has several programs that connects the university with the surrounding communities.
-The Sage Project has students engage in real world projects that help other communities’ meet their social needs, including sustainability and livability.
 Each year, thousands of students and dozens of faculty members give their time to find solutions to a community’s challenges.
-The Sage Club is a student group that supports these efforts.
 BrightSide Produce works to address food insecurity by providing underserved communities access to fresh produce.